lupyuen3/blockly-zig-nuttx/README.md

 This compiles and updates the Zig Code Generator in [zig_compressed.js](zig_compressed.js)

-Here's the Build Task for VSCode: [.vscode/tasks.json](.vscode/tasks.json)
+If we're using VSCode, here's the Build Task: [.vscode/tasks.json](.vscode/tasks.json)

-The Zig Tab now shows the generated code in Dart (because we copied the Dart Code Generator)...
+Browse to `blockly-zig-nuttx/demos/code` with a Local Web Server, we should see this...

 [lupyuen3.github.io/blockly-zig-nuttx/demos/code](https://lupyuen3.github.io/blockly-zig-nuttx/demos/code/)

+(Blockly will NOT render correctly with `file://...`, it must be `http://localhost:port/...`)

+Drag-and-drop some Blocks and click the Zig Tab.

+The Zig Tab now shows the generated code in Dart (because we copied the Dart Code Generator).

+(In case of problems, check the JavaScript Console)

-Let's generate some Zig code.
+Let's modify our Code Generator to generate Zig code.

 # Assignment Statement